twota/terms-of-service-and-privacy-policy/README.md

 ▪ Withdraw your consent at any time (where applicable).

-To exercise any of these rights, please contact us at “ info@twota.ca ”.
+To exercise any of these rights, please contact us at “info@twota.ca”.
 We will respond to all verified requests within 30 business days.

-6. Security
+7. Security

 We implement industry-standard security measures, including encryption, and access controls, to protect your personal information.
 However, no method of transmission or storage is completely secure, and we cannot guarantee absolute protection of your data.

+▪ Data Breach Notification: In the event of a data breach involving your personal information, we will notify you and the relevant authorities as required by applicable law.

-7. International Data Transfers
+8. International Data Transfers

 Your information may be processed and stored outside of your country of residence, including in jurisdictions that may not offer the same level of data protection.
 In such cases, we implement appropriate safeguards—such as Standard Contractual Clauses or equivalent measures—to ensure your data is adequately protected.

-8. Children’s Privacy
+9. Children’s Privacy

 “twota” is intended for users aged 18 and older.
 We do not knowingly collect personal information from individuals under the age of 18.
 If we become aware that a minor has created an account or provided personal data, we will take immediate steps to delete the account and associated information.

-9. Third-Party Links
+10. Third-Party Links

 “twota” may contain links to third-party websites or services.
 We are not responsible for the privacy practices, content, or policies of these third parties.
 We encourage you to review their privacy policies before providing any personal information.

-10. Changes to Policy
+▪ Do Not Track (DNT) Signals: Our systems do not currently recognize or respond to "Do Not Track" signals sent by browsers.
+To manage tracking preferences, please consult your browser settings.

+11. Policy Updates

 We may revise this Privacy Policy at any time.
 Any changes will be communicated through the app or via email.
 By accepting the updated Privacy Policy, you may continue using the app; otherwise, you must stop using it.
 Continued use after updates means acceptance.